 The Marketing and Communications Office can help researchers get their research story out into the public domain.
 For example, they can work on publicity around new research articles, in line with journal embargos.
-Additionally, the Research Community Portal has a guide on Communicating your Research.
+Additionally, the Research Community Portal has a guide on Research Communications.